 If NAC is used for the treatment of physical conditions, such as asthma, the dosage of 200 mg per day is advised.
 As with any supplement, it is wise to consult with a trusted health care provider in advance of starting your regimen.

 NAC is a supplement containing compounds which are produced naturally by the body, but with more powerful effects upon the systems involved.
-This particular supplement may produce gastrointestinal side effects which can include iether diarrhea or constipation, nausea and vomiting.
-They may not present in all users, but have the potential for becoming strong for others.
+This particular supplement may produce gastrointestinal side effects which can include either diarrhea or constipation, nausea, and vomiting.
+They may not present in all users but have the potential for becoming strong for others.
 These are generally the result of toxicities in the system which are being treated.
 Starting with a lower dose may help in avoiding these potential side effects with gradual increases dependent on how well the body tolerates them.

 There are drug interaction precautions which need to be taken with NAC.
-Anyone who is using ACE inhiitors, antihypertensive drugs, activated charcoal, anticoagulants, nitroglycerin or Aralen should not use it.
-This warning extends to other supplements which contain anti platelet or hypotensive properties.
+Anyone who is using ACE inhibitors, antihypertensive drugs, activated charcoal, anticoagulants, nitroglycerin or Aralen should not use it.
+This warning extends to other supplements which contain antiplatelet or hypotensive properties.

 Extended use of NAC holds indications for increased health benefits because of the antioxidant effects which help to arrest free radicals and protect the body from damage at a cellular level.
 This also serves as an immune boosting agent with detoxification properties that greatly improve heart, liver and brain health.
 The nootropic effects are a reduction in anxiety and for many, irritability.